 The preparation of financial statements in conformity with generally accepted accounting principles in the United States requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-The preparation of our financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities, revenues and expenses.
-Such estimates and judgments include revenue recognition, inventory, the present value of lease liabilities and the corresponding right-of-use assets, the fair value of warrants, contingent consideration, stock-based compensation, accrued expenses and the recoverability of our net deferred tax assets and related valuation allowance.
+The preparation of our financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities and expenses.
+Such estimates and judgments include inventory, the fair value of warrants, contingent consideration, stock-based compensation, accrued expenses and the recoverability of our net deferred tax assets and related valuation allowance.
 We base our estimates and judgments on historical experience, expected future experience and on various other assumptions that we believe to be reasonable under the circumstances.
 In addition, from time to time, we may rely on projections regarding our expected future performance that represent our management's then-current estimates.
 However, any of these estimates, judgments or projections, or the assumptions underlying them, may change over time or may otherwise prove to be inaccurate.
+In particular, to report historical product revenue, we estimated the amount of our products that may be returned and presented this amount as a reduction of revenue in the period the related product revenue was recognized, in addition to establishing a liability.
+If our product return estimates are lower than the actual amount of product returns we experience, our existing reserves will be insufficient to cover future returns.
 Our results of operations may be adversely affected if our estimates, assumptions or projections change or if actual circumstances differ from those in our estimates or assumptions, which could cause our results of operations to fall below the expectations of securities analysts and investors, resulting in a decline in the trading price of our common stock.